Heat Exchanger Collar Bolts

 Collar Bolts can cause a lot of problems!

-Recently I was involved in a Turnaround, where many towers, vessels, reactors, tanks and of course heat exchangers, must be inspected.
+Some time ago, I was involved in a Turnaround, where many towers, vessels, reactors, tanks and, of course, heat exchangers had to be inspected.

 What I did't know; most people of the contractors did not know what was a collar bolt.